What You Need To Know When Applying to Colleges After a Gap Year

 Applying to college while on a gap year definitely adds another level of complexity to the application process, but a little planning can go a long way.
 By starting the process early, initiating contact with your high school guidance counselor and teachers who wrote your recommendations, and planning how you’ll quantify your achievements during your gap year, you’ll make the process easier on yourself.
 Account for your high school transcripts, teacher recommendations, and standardized test scores in addition to writing a strong personal statement to reflect your decision, and you’ll be on the right track in no time.

 If you’re considering a gap year, don’t let the complexity of college applications scare you off.
 Many colleges appreciate the gap year experience and recognize that students who take them may actually enter college with increased maturity and perspective.
-To learn more about gap years or other important college admissions decisions, consider the benefits of the CollegeVine Near Peer Mentorship Program, which provides access to practical advice on topics from college admissions to career aspirations, all from successful college students.

 For more information about gap years, see these CollegeVine posts: